-The City's notice of the application stated that it proposes a "Type II" decision.
-BDC 4.1.400(C)(3) requires that notices of pending Type II decisions "[I]ist the relevant approval criteria by name and number of code sections"; "[s]tate the place, date and time the comments are due, and the person to whom the comments should be addressed"; "[s]tate that if any person fails to address the relevant approval criteria with enough detail, they may not be able to appeal to the Land Use Board of Appeals or Circuit Court on that issue"; "[s]tate that all evidence relied upon by the City Manager or his/her designee to make this decision is in the public record, available for public review"; "[s]tate that after the comment period closes, the City Manager or designee shall issue a Type II Administrative Decision"; and "[c]ontain the following notice: 'Notice to mortgagee, lienholder, vendor, or seller: The City of Boardman Development Code requires that if you receive this notice it shall be promptly forwarded to the purchaser'", among other requirements.
+- To the extent that the Decision purports to approve an "alternate access road", to do so is beyond the authority of the City.
+There is no application for an "alternate access road", no notice was given for such and the Decision makes no attempt to demonstrate that an "alternative access road" meets applicable standards or much less, even identify what those standards are. - Procedural Issues: There were several procedural errors in the City's processing of the application and in the City's issuance of the Decision.
+The City's notice of the application stated that it seeks a "Type II" decision and never disclosed a proposal for a road.
+BDC 4.1.400(C)(3) requires that notices of pending Type II decisions "[I]ist the relevant approval criteria by name and number of code sections"; "[s]tate the place, date and time the comments are due, and the person to whom the comments should be addressed"; "[s]tate that if any person fails to address the relevant approval criteria with enough detail, they may not be able to appeal to the Land Use Board of Appeals or Circuit Court on that issue"; "[s]tate that all evidence relied upon by the City Manager or his/her designee to make this decision is in the public record, available for public review"; "[s]tate that after the comment period closes, the City Manager or designee shall issue a Type II Administrative Decision"; and "[c]ontain the following notice: 'Notice to mortgagee, lienholder, vendor, or seller: The City of Boardman Development Code requires that if you receive this notice it shall be promptly forwarded to the purchaser", among other requirements.

 The City's public notice of the application did none of these things.

-By failing to conform to the City's notice requirements, the application notice offended the purpose and standards for its procedure "to give nearby property owners and other interested people the opportunity to submit written comments about the application, before the Type II decision is made" and "to invite people to participate early in the decision-making process."
+By failing to conform to the City's notice requirements, the application notice offended the City's own purpose of its notice procedure which is "to give nearby property owners and other interested people the opportunity to submit written comments about the application, before the Type II decision is made" and "to invite people to participate early in the decision-making process."
 BDC 4.1.400(C)(2).
-These failures have prejudiced Appellants' substantial rights by leaving them in the dark about what the City believed were the criteria applicable to the application and denying them a full and fair opportunity to present their case.
-Without knowing what criteria the City believed were applicable to the application, Appellants were prevented from meaningfully providing comment about how the application did or did not comply with the relevant criteria.
+These failures have prejudiced Appellants' substantial rights by leaving them in the dark about what the City believed were the criteria applicable to the application and denying them a full and fair opportunity to present his case.
+Without knowing what criteria the City believed were applicable to the application, or what the application was for, Appellants were prevented from meaningfully providing comment about how the application did or did not comply with the relevant criteria.